 Money Out of Politics (and all other direct, in-kind or indirect moneyed influence):

 Naturally, any unequal moneyed influence, direct or indirect, that is out of reach for any participant must then be omitted as an option for all participants.
 We, the People, Democratists and Interventionists alike, want zero advantages or disadvantages when it comes to true democracy in action.
+Nearly no ordinary citizen can compete with the $2.1 billion in campaign ads from the 2008 election any more than a typical constituent could compete with the $4.2 billion in political ads from the 2010 midterm after the Citizens United Ruling, or the $10 billion in political ad spending forecast for the next election.
 We call for an explicit clause in the amendment that grants each citizen the inalienable Civic Right to 100% publicly-financed, citizen-owned elections.
 If elections are to involve contributions of any kind from anyone, those contributions must be financed publicly.
 If elections are to involve air-time of any kind, our Federal Communications Commission must be instructed to allow equal time, for free, on any airwaves (all of which are wholly owned by the public and only leased to corporations).
 National Intervention will only endorse a 28th Amendment that sobers up our system with these requirements.

 Corporations are not people and their attempts over the past 150 years to get constitutional rights as human beings has undermined the human’s ability to control the corporation.
 While states may afford privileges to corporations under their charters, unending life without limitations for corporations as persons should never have become part of our law through Court rulings.
-National Intervention will only support a 28th Amendment that guarantees only human beings have rights as persons in the US Constitution.
-Corporations must become property controlled by persons, not persons controlling us like property.
+National Intervention will only support an amendment that guarantees that only human beings have rights as persons in the US Constitution.
+Corporations must return to their role as regulated property, entities controlled by persons, not persons controlling us like property.

 Money Is Not Speech: